 Researchers are continually working to better understand the biology of multiple myeloma, and through genomic (study of the tumor cell DNA) studies we have learned that there are many DNA alterations in myeloma cells.
 The ultimate goal of genomic research is to eventually develop personalized treatments based on the DNA in the myeloma cells of individual patients.

 Genomic tests are conducted by analyzing the DNA from the myeloma cells taken from a small amount of bone marrow.
 Tests are conducted as part of the initial diagnosis and may be repeated periodically.
 The most common tests are karyotyping and FISH.
-Other more sensitive tests are used in research studies, and some cancer centers are beginning to use them as well.
+Other more sensitive tests such as DNA sequencing are used in research studies, and some cancer centers are beginning to use them as well.

 To date, there is no evidence to suggest that multiple myeloma is inherited, and the changes in the DNA are most likely due to mutations in the cells that occur in patients over time.

 While certain DNA alterations are indicative of how aggressive the myeloma is, patients with DNA alterations do not necessarily have a worse prognosis.